OpenNFS/OpenNFS/README.md

 ## Dependencies

-The CMake files are currently configured to detect external libraries from within the 'lib' folder at the same level as 'src'.
+The CMake files are currently configured to detect external libraries from within the 'lib' folder at the same level as 'src', just do a 'git submodule update --recursive --remote' to get them.

 * GLEW 2.1.0
 * GLFW 3.2.1